una/una.github.io/_posts/blog/2015-10-06-vintage-fade.md

 header-bg: ../images/posts/blend-modes/bg.jpg
 ---

-Last week, I gave a talk at [CSS Conf EU](http://2015.cssconfeu.com) called "PS is Dead!: Editing Photos in CSS."
-The original idea was to go over 10 things you traditionally used Photoshop for that you can now just do in the browser, but when I started to look into filter effects and blend modes there was just *so* much to explore!
+Last week, I gave a talk at [CSS Conf EU](http://2015.cssconfeu.com) called *PS is Dead!: Editing Photos in CSS*.
+My original idea was to outline 10 things you traditionally used Photoshop for that you can now just do in the browser, but when I started to look into filter effects and blend modes there was just *so* much to explore!
 I showed a few of those effects in the talk, and now I'm going to write a series of posts to split it into more digestible and sharable bits.
 Let's start with something simple and effective!

 ## The Washout Effect